 An Environment of Unconditional Acceptance

-Founded in 1968, Camp Spearhead offers 8 week-long residential camp sessions in the summer and the Weekend Program throughout the school year.
-The camp is held at the Pleasant Ridge Camp & Retreat Center, a space specifically designed to meet the needs of our campers while providing the best summer camp experience possible.
-If you’re interested in getting a family member involved at Camp Spearhead, familiarize yourself with the details on our programs below.
+Founded in 1968, Camp Spearhead offers 8 one-week-long residential camp sessions in the summer and two different seasons of The Weekend Program throughout the school year.
+The camp facility is nestled in beautiful northern Greenville County off scenic highway 11 and was specifically designed to meet the wide-ranging needs of our campers.
+If you’re interested in getting involved at Camp Spearhead, please familiarize yourself with the details on our programs below.